Uninsured and Under-insured Motorist Insurance (UM/UIM)

 Many states have laws that require uninsured motorist bodily injury insurance.
 New Mexico does not.
 While it is legally required for auto insurance companies to offer uninsured motorist coverage, it is not currently mandatory for drivers in New Mexico to carry it.

-That said, many auto insurance policy holders are either not made aware of uninsured/underinsured motorist coverage or do not understand what it is.
+That said, many auto insurance policy holders are either not made aware of uninsured motorist and under-insured motorist coverage or do not understand what it is.

-What Should You Do After an Accident with an Albuquerque Uninsured Motorist?
+What Should You Do After an Accident with an Uninsured Motorist in Albuquerque?

 Refer to our list of recommended steps to take after a car accident.
 You can also view a brief video of Rob Baskerville sharing 5 things you can do after a collision on KOB Good Day New Mexico.

 - Call the police and wait for them to arrive on-scene to file a traffic accident report.